Looking for Instagram Feed Ideas?

 Tip: space out photo subjects by either one or three photos, not two, to avoid having two selfies or two food shots on top of each other in a column.

-4. Resist the Urge to Post Photos that Don’t Fit
+4. Good Instagram Feeds only Post Photos that Fit

 In addition to editing photos to your chosen aesthetic, you also have to be selective when it comes to choosing which photos you are going to post.
 For example, a busy photo is going to seem out of place for a minimalist feed, no matter how you edit it.
 If all your photos are bright and full of sunshine, a dark evening photo just won’t work.